platehub/platehub.github.io/docs/templating-reference/tags.md

 The target for the HTTP request.
 E.g. https://www.apiserver.com/api/v1/api_endpoint

 `params`
-Multiple key/value attributes that serve as url parameters for GET requests, and request body for POST and PUT requests.
+Multiple key/value attributes that serve as url parameters for GET requests, and request body for POST, PUT and DELETE requests.

 `headers`
 Multiple key/value attributes that serve as request headers.
 The keys must be downcased and with underscores, but get converted to camelcased with dashes.
 E.g. `{x_my_header_key: "header_val"}` becomes the header: `X-My-Header-Key: header_val`.

 `method`
-Sets the request method: GET, POST or PUT.
+Sets the request method: GET, POST, PUT or DELETE.
 Defaults to GET.

 <p class='no-margin'>Input:</p>
 ```liquid